OguzPastirmaci/ocihpc-go/README.md

 curl -LO
 ```

-2. Add the ocihpc binary in to your PATH.
+2. Add the ocihpc binary to your PATH.

 3. Test that it works.
 ```sh